-We strongly believe that good corporate governance and ethical practices is essential to building and maintaining a sustainable business, earning the trust and confidence of our customers, suppliers, business partners, employees and shareholders.
+We strongly believe that good corporate governance and ethical practices is essential to build and maintain a sustainable business, earn the trust and confidence of our customers, suppliers, business partners, employees and shareholders.
 Our business practices are governed by a Code of Conduct and Ethics and we have a Whistle Blowing Policy in place.